16 species

 Growth Duration: Perennial

-Distribution: Occurring along the coast in Washington; British Columbia to California, also in eastern North America.
+Distribution: Occurring west of the Cascades crest along the coast in Washington; British Columbia to California, also in eastern North America.

 Habitat: Beaches, shores, and slightly saline marshes.